The Health Informatics concentration is ranked #6 in the nation by the U.S. News and World Report.

 - Health Sciences Libraries

 - Total coursework of 36 credit hours (12 courses).

-- Enroll in INFO 5090 (practicum), unless officially waived based on previous professional and industry experience.
+- Enrollment in INFO 5090 (practicum/internship), unless officially waived based on previous professional and industry experience.

 Required Courses (9 hours)